 In Bob’s experience, providing convenience to the customer can often lead to disruptive innovation.

 Below is a series of videos where Clayton Christensen gives a talk on this topic, particularly as it relates to education…

-This video begins with a lengthy introduction.
-Dr. Clayton Christensen does not get up to speak until 4:30 so feel free to fast forward.
 He talks about how typical models of innovation would follow ideas put forward by marketing, i.e. we classify products into categories and we segment products by customer types.
 Innovative products are aimed at say an average customer.
 Dr. Christensen suggests that people buy (or hire) products to do a job for them.
-He then continues to discuss some research they did at a fast food restaurant related to milkshakes.
+He then continues to discuss some research they did at a fast-food restaurant related to milkshakes.
 The question asked was what job are people hiring a milkshake to do for them?

 To find the answer to what job is this milkshake doing for you?
 Customers were asked the question first thing in the morning after they had purchased one.
 To explain further they were asked what products they hired to do the job on other days.
 The job they were trying to fulfill was something to do with the hand while driving and something to fill them up on a long commute to work.